UlyssesXC/PriceViewer/README.md

 ## Project Description

-Real-time candlestick chart viewer for stock/cryptocurrency pairs using `ccxt`, `mplfinance`, and `matplotlib`.
+Real-time candlestick chart viewer for cryptocurrency pairs using `ccxt`, `mplfinance`, and `matplotlib`.

 It enables users to visualize live market data with automatic candlestick chart with some indicators.